top of page

 Conclusion

-The strongest element of the Sony A1 is how much it crams into a small & light body.
-Its speed, silence, resolution, video and longevity combined with its compactness are so impressive that nearly three years on nobody does anything quite like it.
+What's great about the Sony A1 is how much it crams into a small & light body with amazing battery life.
+Its speed, silence, resolution, video and longevity combined with its compactness are so impressive that nearly three years on nobody does anything like it.
 The speed aspect alone covers so much of the experience (responsiveness, rolling shutter, start-up, AF tracking, burst speed, buffer clearing etc.).
 Lens options, viewfinder, memory flexibility, physical shutter, ports, video features etc. all add up to make this a dream "Everything Camera" for many professionals... however...

-• Focus Stacking (Nikon had this ELEVEN F***ing years ago!!!)
+Focus Bracketing (Nikon had this ELEVEN years ago!)

-• Open Gate video resolutions (Panasonic had this 8 years ago)
+Open Gate video (Panasonic had this 8 years ago)

 Bokeh Panos

-The below image is made up from 66 images, taken on the Sony 135GM lens.
+The last image (above) is made up from 66 images.
 Usually I would shoot these in the (12mp) small-RAW mode, but just for fun I took and processed these at the full 50 megapixels...

-Below is a crop of above (click to zoom)
+This is a crop of the last bokeh pano (click to zoom)

 To achieve this subject isolation (DoF) from a single image you would need a 42mm f/0.6 lens (on a full frame camera).
-If this lens existed it would be impossibly large, heavy and expensive, while not being very sharp either.
-When using this technique however you get extreme resolutions and depending on the lens, extreme sharpness too.
+If this lens existed it would be impossibly large, heavy, expensive and the image quality would be awful.
+When using this technique you get extreme resolutions and depending on the lens, extreme sharpness too.
 Using 50mp files this stitched result was over a gigapixel (1,000 megapixels).
 Click to zoom in on Rebecca's eye (above) and check out the detail in her contact lens!

 For more information about this technique and how to shoot them you can check out my guide, or see more images like this here.